mcorbe/talemo/docs/product-requirements.v2.md

 ### 6.2 Baseline Reach Required for €6M ARR (€2M France + €4M Rest of Europe)

 Our business goal is to achieve €2M ARR in France plus an additional €4M ARR across the rest of Europe (EU-9).
-Using our pricing model (ads + €5 one-time consumer tier + €1/mo creative tier) with the unchanged blended ARPU of €2.87:
+Using our pricing model (€5 one-time consumer tier + €1/mo creative tier) with the unchanged blended ARPU of €2.87:

 #### 6.2.1 France (€2M ARR)